safin132004/Project-using-C-language/README.md

-# Project-on-C-Language
+# Project using C language
-A project on C Language :  Student Marks Management System
+A Project using C language :  Student Marks Management System